 Here are some of the main causes of inner tooth damage:

-- Injuries – Injuries to the teeth can be caused by a direct or indirect blow to the mouth area.
+Injuries – Injuries to the teeth can be caused by a direct or indirect blow to the mouth area.
 Some injuries cause a tooth to become luxated or dislodged from its socket.
-Root canal therapy is often needed after the endodontist has successfully stabilized the injured tooth.
+Root canal therapy is often needed after the dentist has successfully stabilized the injured tooth.